 - "Split Flow" patient care - Application of an innovative patient flow model designed to minimize waiting and improve access to care.

 In addition, the Center for Emergency Care at PMC is a state-designated Primary Stroke Center, based on PMC's advanced capabilities and protocols for the rapid and effective treatment of stroke patients.
-Our specially-trained, acute stroke teams are available 24 hours, seven days a week and are ready to see patients within 15 minutes.
+Our specially-trained, acute stroke teams are available 24 hours, seven days a week and are ready to see patients immediately upon their arrival.
 PMC has around-the-clock neuro-imaging capabilities via its state-of-the-art computerized tomography (CT) scanner, and neurosurgical services**.

 For more information about services provided through the Center for Emergency Care at PMC, please use the navigation items listed to the right, or call 1.888.742.7496.

-* In the event a patient needs open heart surgery, PMC has an emergency transport team on site to immediately transfer the patient to the Heart Center of New Jersey at Robert Wood Johnson University Hospital in New Brunswick.
+* In the event a patient needs open heart surgery, PMC has an emergency transport team on site to immediately transfer the patient to either University of Pennsylvania Health System in Philadelphia, or Robert Wood Johnson University Hospital in New Brunswick, depending upon what is determined to be the best interests of the patient.

 ** While PMC is proud to provide this level of care to patients, we wish to clarify that Princeton Medical Center is not a state-designated regional trauma center.